(This posting includes a handout which you are welcome to use with your students.)

 Aspect 4: Paragraph-level, rather than just sentence-level, application

-The four aspects above form the basis for my book: The Grammar Review Book: Discovering and Correcting Errors.
-The book is designed specifically to help Gen 1.5 and other ear-learners.
+The four aspects above form the basis for The Grammar Review Book The Grammar Review Book: Discovering and Correcting Errors.

 Here is a link to a sample unit about compound sentences that demonstrates an integration of the four aspects above.
 Gen 1.5 sample unit Unit 8 Compound Sentences